towardsdata/towardsdata.github.io/_posts/data/data-lake-and-lakehouse/2023-10-05-lakehouse-data-management-strategies.markdown

 ## Update and delete operations

+When dealing with "updates" and "deletes" in traditional data lakes, the entire dataset or specific partition(s) must be rewritten.
+It is a tedious and time-consuming activity.
 It's crucial for today's lakehouse to support update and delete operations with ACID properties.
 Each lakehouse has its own approach to handling data updates or deletes, and differing design choices relate to the concepts of **Copy-on-Write** (**CoW**) and **Merge-on-Read** (**MoR**).
 Typically, these Lakehouse architectures often combine CoW and MoR strategies, depending on the specific needs and design principles of the lakehouse architecture.
 For instance, in Apache Hudi, Copy-on-Write (CoW) is the default storage technique, whereas Merge-on-Read (MoR) is an optional one, letting users to choose the strategy that best fits their use cases.

 What exactly are Copy-on-Write and Merge-on-Read?
 Note that these are not only the two concepts of data management strategies but also two different dataset types.
 That's right, you got it :-) Understanding each of these strategies—Copy-on-Write as well as Merge-on-Read—in depth will help us go forward.

 Let's see how one of the Lakehouse frameworks uses the Cow and MoR strategies to deal with updates and deletes.
 We'll make use of the Apache Hudi framework to walk through these strategies, but a similar idea can apply to Delta Lake and Apache Iceberg.

 ### Copy-on-Write (CoW)

-Having said that, Copy-on-Write (CoW) is the default storage technique in Apache Hudi and it stores data in a columnar format (Parquet).
+Copy-on-Write (CoW) is a sort of optimized variant of the older method of performing delete and update operations.
+Having said that, Copy-on-Write is the default storage technique in Apache Hudi and it stores data in a columnar format (Parquet).
 With Copy-on-Write datasets, each time there is an update to a record, the file that contains the record is rewritten into a *new version of the file* with the updated values.
 Updates may affect more than one underlying data file, so the Copy-on-Write (CoW) mechanism typically creates multiple new delta files during a write operation rather than a single delta file.

 The underlying table data is physically stored as individual files, which are often grouped into *partitions* (directories) using date-time or other partitioning methods.
 At a high level, this is how updates work: Apache Hudi locates the impacted files in each partition using one of the indexing techniques, then reads them completely, updates them with new values in memory, and finally writes to disk and creates new files.